 Accidents Caused by Tire Blowouts on Semi-Trucks

-When truck tires blowout, it results in the violent separation of material from the tire and the evidence of blowouts is often strewn across our highways and clearly visible to drivers long after the blowout has occurred.
+When truck tires blowout, it results in the violent separation of material from the tire and the evidence of blowouts is often strewn across our highways and visible to drivers long after the blowout has occurred.
 Imagine being in the vicinity of the tire when it blows out though and you can understand the dangers presented to others.
 The tread of the tire can impact other vehicles and cause motorists to lose control of their vehicles and crash.
-In addition, the truck itself may become uncontrollable and overturn or be thrown into the path of oncoming traffic.
+Also, the truck itself may become uncontrollable and overturn or be thrown into the path of oncoming traffic.

 The Rosenfeld Injury Lawyers represent people just like you who have been injured due to the negligent actions of other people or corporations.
-If you or a loved one has been injured, we would love to help you on the road to physical, emotional and financial recovery and have access to a network of professionals who will be able to address your medical and legal concerns.
+If you or a loved one has been hurt, we would love to help you on the road to physical, emotional and financial recovery and have access to a network of professionals who will be able to address your medical and legal concerns.
 Contact us today to arrange a free consultation at one of our offices or a location of your choosing— we are happy to travel to you.

-We will collect all of the information we need to perform our own investigation and to determine the value of your case and what you might expect from the process of litigation as a whole.
+We will collect all of the information we need to perform our investigation and to determine the value of your case and what you might expect from the process of litigation as a whole.
 Once we have done so, we will be able to offer you the best advice on how to proceed with your case and make the first step.
-Because your best interests are our own interests, we will never require payment from you until we’ve collected payment on your behalf.
+Because your best interests are our interests, we will never require payment from you until we’ve collected recompense on your behalf.